Hoo St Werburgh Parish Church

 At St Werburgh’s we welcome people whatever their background.
 If you're thinking of visiting one Sunday, you won't need to believe or know anything, there's no dress code, and no-one will put you on the spot.
 Just come as you are!
 This page is a general guide to what happens in our services.

-The first service, at 8.30 am, is said Holy Communion (there is no singing), following the Book of Common Prayer.
+The 8.30am on the first Sunday of the month is a traditional Communion service, following the Book of Common Prayer with no hymns.
 This is a smaller congregation and the service lasts about half an hour.

-The next service (usually every Sunday except the first in the month) starts at 10 am and is Common Worship Parish Communion.
-The service is printed in a booklet and the hymns are a mixture of old and new.
-There is an offering plate on your way in to church, though you are not obliged to contribute.
+Our main service starts at 10am and is normally Common Worship Parish Communion.
+The service is printed in a booklet, and the hymns are a mixture of old and new.
 During communion everyone is invited to take part.
-If you are not used to taking communion, just bring your service booklet with you and we will know to pray for you rather than offer the wafer.
-The service usually finishes by 11.00 am.
+If you are not used to taking communion, just bring your service booklet with you and we will know to pray for you rather than offer the bread and wine.
+The service usually finishes around 11.00am.